Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Preliminaries

-Considering the classic CIL scenario with only a single feature extractor.
-The objective function used in non-CIL settings is the cross-entropy loss $\mathcal{L}_{\text{CE}}$, while restriction-based CIL methods incorporate an additional restriction term $\mathcal{L}_{\text{MEM}}$ that enforces the preservation of knowledge acquired from previous tasks.
+Considering the classic CL scenario with only a single feature extractor.
+The objective function used in non-CL settings is the cross-entropy loss $\mathcal{L}_{\text{CE}}$, while distillation-based CL methods incorporate an additional restriction term $\mathcal{L}_{\text{KD}}$ that enforces the preservation of knowledge acquired from previous data.
 This composite objective function can be formally expressed as:

-As a canonical example of restriction-based methods, we examine logit-based distillation, which ensures consistency between the logit distributions produced by the old and new models for known classes.
-Specifically, the restriction term $\mathcal{L}_{\text{MEM}}$ is defined as a distillation loss $\mathcal{L}_{\text{KD}}$.
-Let $\hat{q}(\boldsymbol{x})$ and $q(\boldsymbol{x})$ represent the logits of the teacher and student models.
+As a canonical example of distillation-based methods, we examine logit-based distillation, which ensures consistency between the logit distributions produced by the old and new models for known classes.
+Specifically, let $\hat{q}(\boldsymbol{x})$ and $q(\boldsymbol{x})$ represent the logits of the teacher and student models.
 The cross-entropy version of $\mathcal{L}_{\text{KD}}$ is defined as:

 and the KL divergence version is defined as: